WayScience/CytoSnake/README.md

 ## Workflows

-CytoSnake workflows are the main instructions on how your data is going be processed.
+CytoSnake workflows are the main instructions on how your data is going to be processed.
 Each workflow comes with its appropriate configuration file.

 Here is an example below: